ansble/Action/readme.md

 0. dependency resolution integration with state machines
 0. ajax resolution/integration for models
 0. Figure out the testing side of event driven FED in Action
-0. Clone/ Deep Copy in the set functions
 0. Revise the destroy function to make it really do what it needs to
 0. Build out the save function for models
 0. Add events into the error handler